Tell us about your family…

 Cassie was born 6 weeks prematurely.
 As such, I only managed to attend one HPHB class, which was about going into labour which was very useful!

 I wasn’t 100% sure that my waters had broken, so we went to the hospital.
 There they confirmed they had broken, and was advised they would keep me in and monitor me for the rest of my pregnancy.
-The baby was breach, meaning I would have to have an emergency C- section.
+The baby was breach, meaning a C- section was offered.
 The little one had other plans, and I started getting contractions within an hour.
 Due to her prematurity, we had to move to a different hospital before I started dilating.
-As I stood to get into the ambulance bed, my waters fully broke, like they do in the movies.
-Giant gush, and they rushed me to St Helier.
+As I stood to get into the ambulance bed, my waters fully broke, so they moved me to St Helier.
+When we arrived I was told they would continue to monitor me, and I was given steroids to help the babies lungs and gas and air to help keep comfortable.
+Then we went to theatre and our baby was born.
+I remember being told how much she weighed and looking at the clock to see what time it was.
+I got a cuddle before she was taken to be checked by the neonatal doctors.

 How did you feel when you first met your baby?